Back to Will It Pickle?

 How big is a backyard pickleball court?

 For backyard planning, a comfortable pickleball footprint is often closer to 34 x 64 feet once runoff space is included.
-Tighter options such as 30 x 60 feet or 26 x 50 feet can still be useful for feasibility checks on constrained lots.
+Tighter options such as 30 x 60 feet or 26 x 50 feet can still be useful for fitting into constrained lots.

 Can a pickleball court fit in a normal backyard?